 Andrei Staicu

 I am a first-year PhD student at the University of Illinois, where I am advised by Michael A. Forbes.
-My research interests are in theoretical computer science, specifically algebraic complexity theory, coding theory, and randomness in computation.
+My research interests are in theoretical computer science, specifically algebraic complexity and pseudorandomness.
 I am interested in exploring the connections between algebraic geometry and computer science.
+I am supported by the NSF Graduate Research Fellowship.

-Previously, I was a research assistant at Laber Labs, advised by Eric Laber.
+Previously, I was a research assistant at Duke, advised by Eric Laber.
 I completed my B.S. at Caltech in Mathematics with a minor in Computer Science.
 I was fortunate to be advised by and work on research projects under the guidance of Leonard J. Schulman and Chris Umans.

 - Email: astaicu2 [at] illinois [dot] edu

-- Links: Google Scholar · GitHub · LinkedIn
+- Links: dblp · Google Scholar · GitHub · LinkedIn

 Research